 How about a delicious, cheesy pizza that’s also loaded with nutrient-rich veggies?
-Did I mention that this homemade flatbread pizza is also super easy to make?
-Get ready for a slice or two (or three!) of this caramelized onion pizza.
+This homemade flatbread pizza is super easy to make, so get ready for a slice or two–or three!–of this caramelized onion pizza.

-Mushrooms are one of my favorite foods.
+Mushrooms are one of my favorite foods ever.
 If I could eat only five foods for the next month, mushrooms would be one of them.
-In fact, I love them so much that I once visited Italy during mushroom season so I could get my fill of fresh ones.
+In fact, I love them so much that I once visited Italy during mushroom season so I could get my fill of fresh ones!